hannahyklee/strava-visualizations/README.md

 ## Strava API Connection

 This repo assumes that you have your own Strava API application.
-Follow instructions [here](https://developers.strava.com/docs/getting-started/) to set up an application.
+Follow instructions [here](https://developers.strava.com/docs/getting-started/) to set one up.

 You will need to store your Strava client id, client secret, and refresh token.
 `strava_auth.py` assumes that these variables are saved in an `.env` file (`src/.env`), as the following: